srikumar947/Test/README.md

 make && make install

-Now, navigate to python_gui_test.app in build/src/dist/ and open it.
+Now, navigate to csps.app in build/src/dist/ and open it.